 “Do you have less than 20 scoring criteria to grade on your internal quality monitoring form?” is a question that is included in the 29 Quality Assurance Mistakes to Avoid ebook and self-assessment.
-This e-book contains diagnostic questions to uncover problems with Quality Assurance in contact centers.
+What’s the right number of things to measure on your QA form?
 Seeking your answers in benchmarking reports may seem like an easy way to get reassurance of direction; however, exercise extreme caution.
 Many people ask ‘how many things should I measure on my QA form?’, but this may not be the right question to ask.
 It’s too easy to focus on the number.
 Ultimately, nobody wants to invest in a quality program that is prohibited from delivering value.
 Most QA forms with more than 20 criteria to measure deliver low value.
 This e-book was developed to help you get more value from your quality assurance program.

 Why is having more than 20 things to measure on your QA form a problem?
 Continue reading

 “Are your quality and training programs integrated?” is a question that was included in the 29 Quality Assurance Mistakes to Avoid ebook and self-assessment.
 The ebook and self-assessment includes diagnostic questions to uncover common problems of the long history of Quality Assurance in contact centers.
 As a fallback, it’s natural to seek benchmarking reports for reassurance of direction, but beware – it’s too easy to focus on common practices that will get average outcomes.
 No one wants to be in a class that is taught-to-the-middle.
 Benchmarking activities has resulted in a narrow Quality Assurance definition that, for most, has not developed past the middle/average service experience.
 This ebook was developed to help you be much more than average.